Nafisatibrahim/Nafisatibrahim/README.md

 ## Projects 📚
 - **KPMG AU Data Analytics Virtual Internship** - Conducted data quality analysis using Excel and Tableau.
 - **Real Estate Market Analysis** - An exploration and predictive modeling project to understand real estate pricing patterns and provide insights for strategic investments.
+- **Statistical Analysis of Walking Styles** - Utilized R to conduct a detailed statistical examination of energy expenditures across different walking styles inspired by Monty Python's "Ministry of Silly Walks."
+The project included advanced statistical tests like ANOVA and regression analysis to identify significant differences in energy usage, which are critical for applications in fields like physical therapy and fitness.
+[View the project on GitHub](https://github.com/NafisatIbrahim/SillyWalks-EnergyExpenditure)

 ## Leadership and Other Activities 🌟
 - Active Member of the National Society of Leadership & Success.